johncdawson/azure-docs/articles/dedicated-hsm/faq.md

 Yes.
 High availability configuration and setup are performed in the HSM client software provided by Gemalto.
 HSMs from the same VNET or other VNETs in the same region or across regions, or on-prem HSMs connected to a VNET using site-to-site or point-to-point VPN can be added to same high availability configuration.

-### Can I add HSMs from my on-premises network to a high availability group with Azure Dedicated HSM?
+### Q: Can I add HSMs from my on-premises network to a high availability group with Azure Dedicated HSM?

 Yes.
 They must meet the high availability requirements for SafeNet Luna Network HSM 7.

-### Can I add Luna 5/6 HSMs from on-premises networks to a high availability group with Azure Dedicated HSM?
+### Q: Can I add Luna 5/6 HSMs from on-premises networks to a high availability group with Azure Dedicated HSM?

 No.